ChrisEssery/group-project/Portfolio/Background.md

 This site contains a very large number of different board games ranging from sudoku and checkers to chess and scrabble.

-It has a membership fee of $12 per year
+It has a membership fee of $12 per year.

 It is fairly straightforward to navigate, however the webpage is quite cluttered.